Locations:

 person with burgers and fries on plates over their lap

 Ever wonder why the cookies you bought never made it home from the store?
 Or regret scarfing down every party appetizer in sight?
-Or feel guilty after eating a whole bag of chips while watching TV?
+Or feel upset after eating a whole bag of chips while watching TV?
 You may be asking yourself: Why do I overeat?

 Advertisement